Improve Customer Service Experience With an Automated Mailroom

-But then Amazon happened, and e-commerce went through the roof.
-And just when that was turning up the heat on mailrooms everywhere, the pandemic struck.
+Ecommerce went through the roof.
+And just when it is turning up the heat on mailrooms everywhere, the pandemic struck.
 Suddenly, everyone in lockdown was ordering things they had never considered buying online before and forming new habits in the process.
 And Amazon was rising to the occasion with stunningly fast delivery times.
 Data from Data from IBM's U.S. Retail Index showed that the pandemic accelerated the shift away from physical stores to digital shopping by roughly five years.
 No wonder mailrooms were overwhelmed—especially when the need for contactless delivery was creating new complications.

-So, whether you are dealing with mailroom operations at an apartment complex or university or co-working space, digital mailroom solutions are more important than ever.
+So, whether you are dealing with mailroom operations at an apartment complex or university or coworking space, digital mailroom solutions are more important than ever.
 The same goes for regular office spaces.
-After all, more e-commerce means more mail delivered to workplaces.
-That’s because people want their packages to come to where they spend most of their waking hours—not necessarily to their home porches where the elements and “porch pirates” can get to them.
+Manual mailroom operations can slow down your speed.
+After all, more ecommerce means more mail delivered to workplaces.
+That’s because people want their packages to come to where they spend most of their waking hours—not necessarily to their home porches where the elements and [porch pirates](https://packagex.io/blog/delivery-management/porch-pirates/) can get to them.

-Making the switch to a digital mailroom will require you to do a little learning, but probably not as much as you think.
+Making the switch to a digital mailroom from manual mailroom operations will require you to do a little learning, but probably not as much as you think.
 Most solutions these days are very intuitive.
 They don’t require special equipment as they can turn your regular computerized devices (smartphones, laptops, etc.) into workhorses.

-Different mailroom apps offer different things, but here’s a rundown of some common features that will make your mailroom leaner and meaner in 2021.
+Different mailroom apps offer different things, but here’s a rundown of some common features that will make your mailroom leaner and meaner for the future.

-Ring out the old, ring in the new… and when we say old, we’re looking at that old manual scanning device.
-It was great while it lasted (well, sort of), but there’s something better waiting for you in 2021.
+Ring out the old, ring in the new and when we say old, we’re looking at that old manual scanning device.
+It was great while it lasted (well, sort of), but there’s something better waiting for you.